California fire approaches Lake Tahoe after mass evacuation

 The threat of fire is so widespread that the U.S. Forest Service announced Monday that all national forests in California would be closed until Sept.
 17.

-Overnight, the already massive Caldor Fire grew 7 miles (11 kilometers) in direction in one area northeast of Highway 50 and more than 8 miles (13 miles) in another, Cal Fire officials said.

 More than 15,000 firefighters were battling dozens of California blazes, including crews from Utah, Washington, Wisconsin and West Virginia, said Mark Ghilarducci, director of California’s Office of Emergency Services.
-About 250 active-duty soldiers were being trained in Washington state to help with the arduous work of clearing forest debris by hand.
+About 250 active-duty soldiers were being trained in Washington state to help clear forest debris by hand.

-Crews from Louisiana, however, had to return to that state because of Hurricane Ida, “another major catastrophic event taking place in the country and is a pull on resources throughout the United States,” he said.
+Crews from Louisiana had to return to that state because of Hurricane Ida, he said.

-Porter said that only twice in California history have fires burned from one side of the Sierra Nevada to the other, both this month, with the Caldor and Dixie fires.
-The Dixie, the second-largest wildfire in state history at 1,205 square miles (3,121 square kilometers) about 65 miles (105 kilometers) north of the Lake Tahoe-area blaze, prompted new evacuation orders and warnings Monday.
+Only twice in California history have blazes burned from one side of the Sierra Nevada to the other, both this month, with the Caldor and Dixie fires, Porter said.

+The Dixie, the second-largest wildfire in state history at 1,215 square miles (3,147 square kilometers), was burning about 65 miles (105 kilometers) north of the Lake Tahoe-area blaze.
+It prompted new evacuation orders and warnings Monday.

-The Lake Tahoe area in the Sierra Nevada mountains is usually a year-round recreational paradise offering beaches, water sports, hiking, ski resorts and golfing.
-South Lake Tahoe, at the lake’s southern end, bustles with outdoor activities, and with casinos available in bordering Stateline, Nevada.
+The Lake Tahoe area is usually a year-round recreational paradise offering beaches, water sports, hiking, ski resorts and golfing.
+South Lake Tahoe bustles with outdoor activities, and with casinos available in bordering Stateline, Nevada.

-On weekends, the city’s population can easily triple and on holiday weekends, like the upcoming Labor Day weekend, up to 100,000 people will visit for fun and sun.
-But South Lake Tahoe City Mayor Tamara Wallace said they’ve been telling people for days to stay away because of poor air from wildfires.

-She said she thought the Caldor Fire would stay farther away.
-Fires in the past did not spread so rapidly near the tourist city.
+Mayor Tamara Wallace thought the Caldor Fire would stay farther away.
+Fires in the past did not spread so rapidly.

-“It’s just yet another example of how wildfires have changed over the years,” she said as she gathered treasures passed from her deceased parent and her husband’s while they prepared to leave.
+“It’s just yet another example of how wildfires have changed over the years,” Wallace said as she gathered treasured items and prepared to leave.

 The last two wildfires that ripped through populated areas near Tahoe were the Angora Fire that destroyed more than 200 homes in 2007 and the Gondola Fire in 2002 that ignited near a chairlift at Heavenly Mountain Resort.

-Wallace said traffic was crawling Monday, but praised the evacuation as orderly because residents heeded officials’ orders.
-Authorities have also been more aggressive in recent years, issuing warnings and orders sooner so people have more time to flee.
+Traffic out of South Lake Tahoe crawled Monday, but Wallace said the evacuation was orderly because residents heeded officials’ orders.

-Not everyone agreed as fierce winds kicked up dust and debris and drivers sat in gridlock.
+Not everyone agreed.
 The California Highway Patrol added “quite a bit of additional personnel” to help guide a chaotic evacuation from South Lake Tahoe, as huge traffic jams slowed the evacuation of vehicles, CHP Assistant Commissioner Ryan Okashima said.
-Congestion had eased by Monday afternoon.

-South Lake Tahoe resident John Larson said the evacuation probably went as smoothly as possible, considering how swiftly flames moved into the area.

-“The fuel went so fast and it climbed the ridge so quick,” Larson said of the fire after settling into an evacuation center at a park in Carson City, Nevada.
-Red Cross volunteers set up the facility with 50 cots after another evacuation center in nearby Gardnerville reached capacity.

 The fire destroyed multiple homes Sunday along Highway 50, one of the main routes to the lake’s south end.
-It also roared through the Sierra-at-Tahoe ski resort, demolishing some buildings but leaving the main buildings at the base intact.
+It also roared through the Sierra-at-Tahoe ski resort, demolishing some buildings but leaving the main base buildings intact.
 Crews used snow-making machines to douse the ground.

 Cabins burned near the unincorporated community of Echo Lake, where Tom Fashinell has operated Echo Chalet with his wife since 1984.
-The summer-only resort offers cabin rentals, but was ordered to close early for the season by the U.S. Forest Service due to ongoing wildfires.
+The summer-only resort offers cabin rentals, but was ordered to close early for the season because of wildfires.

 Fashinell said he was glued to the local TV news.
 “We’re watching to see whether the building survives,” he said.

-The National Weather Service warned of dangerous fire conditions and winds through Wednesday.

-Diane Kinney, who has lived in the city since the 1970s, said this is the first time her neighborhood has been ordered to evacuate.
-She and her husband were packing up keepsakes, jewelry and insurance papers shortly after noon.
-They had to leave their 1964 Chevelle, but she hopes it stays safe.
+Diane Kinney, who has lived in South Lake Tahoe since the 1970s, said this it was the first time her neighborhood was ordered to evacuate.
+She and her husband packed up keepsakes, jewelry and insurance papers shortly after noon.
+They left behind their 1964 Chevrolet Chevelle.

 ———

 Har reported from San Francisco.
-AP writers Jocelyn Gecker and Olga R. Rodriguez in San Francisco; Noah Berger in South Lake Tahoe; Christopher Weber and John Antczak in Los Angeles; and Ken Ritter in Las Vegas contributed to this report.
+Associated Press writers Jocelyn Gecker and Olga R. Rodriguez in San Francisco; Noah Berger in South Lake Tahoe; Christopher Weber and John Antczak in Los Angeles; and Ken Ritter in Las Vegas contributed to this report.